koolamusic/debug/README.md

-# Ajax Chat Library
+# Chat Library

-A Local chat application requires no database, works over the network on any apache and php server
+XHttp Powered chat application requires no database, works over the network on any apache and php server, based off Vbulletin Chat

 ### Requirements